unrealwork/atsd-use-cases/research/us-auto/README.md

 to stay relevant when faced with competition from Asian and European automakers like Honda, Toyota, and Volkswagen.

 If auto-makers in America are interested in keeping their hegemonic position at home, and indeed, their jobs in the future, a serious re-structuring of the way the industry does business needs to happen and it needs to happen now.
-Production costs aren't to blame, there are a number of international trade partnerships like NAFTA that allow producers to makes cars in countries with lower wages like Mexico and bring them into the United States tariff-free.
-Lack of consumer demand isn't to blame, despite decreasing sales numbers overall, what's left of the market is being gobbled up by foreign producers.
-Inflation isn't to blame, the CPI values for automobiles of every size have been more stable than almost any other industry in the country.
-The blame lays squarely at the feet of the executive teams who have failed to create a product of value and are soon going to once again feel the cold sting of the free market if they cannot address the industry's current inadequacies.
+Production costs are not to blame, there are a number of international trade partnerships like NAFTA that allow producers to makes cars in countries with lower wages like Mexico and bring them into the United States tariff-free.
+Lack of consumer demand is not to blame, despite decreasing sales numbers overall, what is left of the market is being gobbled up by foreign producers.
+Inflation is not to blame, the CPI values for automobiles of every size have been more stable than almost any other industry in the country.
+The blame lays squarely at the feet of the executive teams who have failed to create a product of value and are soon going to once again feel the cold sting of the free market if they cannot address the current inadequacies of the industry.